saliormoon/Cookbook/recipes/UsingArangoDBInGiantSwarm.md

 backend.
 In order to get the feeling of being part of the giant swarm, I have started to set up this game in the [swarm](http://giantswarm.io).

-## First Steps
+### First Steps

-The guesser game constists of a front-end written as express application in node and a storage back-end using ArangoDB and a small API developed with Foxx.
+The guesser game consists of a front-end written as express application in node and a storage back-end using ArangoDB and a small API developed with Foxx.

 The front-end application is available as image